 To find out more click here to get in touch with us.

 Bathymetric LiDAR measures the depth of water using airborne lasers scanning across the line of flight creating a swathe effect.

 The laser beam is made up of 2 transmitted wavelengths; one infrared at 1064nm which detects the sea surface and any land, and one green at 532 nm which penetrates the water and is reflected back from the seabed.
 The time lapse between the returns from the two wavelengths provides the basis on which the depth can be calculated.

 Full waveform data can be analysed to give indications of water quality, the nature of the seabed, and areas of underwater vegetation.

 Bathymetric Hydrographic LiDAR allows rapid coverage of large areas.
-Although it is constrained by water clarity and generally limited to depths of less than 50m, it offers a cost effective solution to wide area surveys which are impossible, difficult or expensive to access or complete using conventional acoustic systems.
+Although it is constrained by water clarity and generally limited to depths of less than 50m, it offers a

 Shallow Water Capability

 The need to conduct bathymetric surveys in very shallow water in a safe, efficient and flexible way is met by AAM’s lightweight and highly deployable ASV solution.
 AAM’s vessel is fitted with a dual frequency GNSS receiver and a dual frequency echo sounder in a fully integrated survey package that defines the underwater surface safely, accurately and quickly.

 Explore the 'Collateral' tab on the right to learn more about our Shallow Water Capabilities.